cortfr/popupwindow_modal/README.md

-#PopUpWindow plugin for jQuery
+#Modal Popup Window plugin for jQuery

-Takes a link and will create a popupwindow based on the href of the link.
-You can over ride the default settings by passing your own settings into popupwindow.

-PopUpWindow can be used to emulate Google's OpenId+Oauth Hybrid signin demo.
-See: http://googlecodesamples.com/hybrid/ .
+This plugin makes it easy to emulate the behavior in [Google's OpenId+Oauth Hybrid signin demo]("http://googlecodesamples.com/hybrid/")

 ##Installation